Scotland edge Jersey in T20 World Cup Qualifier

 Captain Richie Berrington marked his 300th appearance with 34 as Scotland were restricted to 149-6.

+But Mark Watt's four wickets for 21 runs restricted Jersey to 135-9.

+While opener George Munsey struck 33 and Berrington 34, the Scots were grateful to final pair Chris Greaves and man of the match Watt for adding 61 in the final 6.4 overs.

-But Mark Watt followed up his own 31 with four wickets for 21 runs.
+Watt then followed up his own 31 run by starring with the ball.

-Nick Greenwood hit 36 and Ben Ward 47 for Jersey, but the islanders just fell short of a famous win as they could only muster 135-9.
+The islanders gave it a good go, with Benjamin Ward clubbing 47 not out from 29 balls only to find himself short of support once Nick Greenwood had fallen for 36.

+Jersey return to action on Sunday against Italy, with Scotland taking on the same opposition the following day.